Forums » Development »

 [Solved] Connections remain "ESTABLISHED" after server shutdown in JNI-wrapped library

-Added by birdofprey about 1 year ago
+Added by birdofprey almost 2 years ago

 Hey folks, I am new here, and I am trying to embed Lighttp server into an Android app.
 With minor code upgrades I managed to turn it into a shared library and bridge it with Java code via JNI, and it seems to work, pretty cool!
 However, I have encountered a problem: when I shutdown the server some connections remain "ESTABLISHED", and it causes loosing some request when if I later restart the server on the same origin.
 I guess, I might be doing something not correct, but actually after some troubleshooting I believe, there might be a little bug in the lighttpd code.